harmacb/BIM-AEC/README.md

 ## 📂 Repository Structure

-- **`data/glossary.json`**: The core glossary data file in JSON format, containing terms, definitions, and categorization.
+- **`docs/data/glossary.json`**: The core glossary data file in JSON format, containing terms, definitions, and categorization.
 - **`docs/`**: Directory for GitHub Pages, where the website files for the glossary are stored.
-- **`scripts/`**: JavaScript files for dynamically loading and displaying glossary terms on the site.
+- **`docs/scripts/`**: JavaScript files for dynamically loading and displaying glossary terms on the site.
-- **`styles/`**: CSS stylesheets for the website’s visual styling.
+- **`docs/styles/`**: CSS stylesheets for the website’s visual styling.
 - **`README.md`**: This file, providing an overview of the repository’s contents and purpose.

 ## 🌐 Using the Glossary

-Visit the [GitHub Pages site](https://harmacb.github.io/BIM-AEC-Glossary) to explore the glossary.
+Visit the [GitHub Pages site](https://harmacb.github.io/BIM-AEC) to explore the glossary.
 The site includes:
-- **Glossary Page**: Browse terms and definitions, with options to search and filter by categories like Data Management, Project Lifecycle, and Information Standards.
+- **Glossary Page**: Browse terms and definitions, with options to search and filter.
 - **About/Updates Page**: Learn more about the glossary, including the latest updates and additions.
+(Coming soon)

 ## 🚀 Getting Started